 Criteria JORC Code explanation Commentary estimates used in the evaluation process of the different materials.
 Classification The basis for the classification of the Mineral Resources into varying confidence categories.
 The estimates are classified as Measured, Indicated and Inferred on the basis of estimation search pass and a set of polygons defining areas of relatively consistent drill hole spacing.
 For cut offs of up to 15% estimates for mineralisation with consistent drill hole spacing of up to 100 by 100 m and 200 by 200 m are classified as Measured and Indicated respectively and estimates for more broadly sampled areas to a maximum of generally around 300 m from drill holes are classified as Inferred.
 Mineralisation continuity decreasing with increasing phosphate grade, and for cut offs of greater than 15% no estimates are classified as Measured.
-For cut offs of 15 to 20% estimates for mineralisation with consistent drill hole spacing of up to 200 by 200 m are classified Indicated and estimates for more broadly sampled areas are classified as Inferred.
-For cut off grades of greater than 20%, estimated resources are restricted to the High Grade domain.
+For cut offs of 15 to 20% estimates for more broadly sampled areas are classified as Inferred.
+For cut offs of 15 to 20% estimates for more broadly sampled areas are classified as Inferred.
+For cut offs of speater than 20%, estimated resources are restricted to the High Grade domain.
 Estimates for areas tested by 50 by 50 m spaced drilling are classified as Indicated and estimates for more broadly sampled areas are classified as Inferred.
 Whether appropriate account has been taken of all relevant factors (ie relative confidence in tonnage/grade estimations, reliability of input data, confidence in continuity of geology and metal values, quality, quantity and distribution of the data).
 The resource classification accounts for all relevant factors.
-Whether the result appropriately reflects the Competent Person's view of the deposit.
-The resource classifications reflect the competent person's views of the deposit.
+Whether the result appropriately reflects the Competent Person's view of the deposit. • The resource classifications reflect the competent person's views of the deposit.
 Audits or reviews The results of any audits or reviews of Mineral Resource estimates.
 The resource estimates have been reviewed by RUM geologists, and are considered to appropriately reflect the mineralisation and drilling data.
 Discussion of relative accuracy/ confidence Where appropriate a statement of the relative accuracy and confidence level in the Mineral Resource estimate using an approach or procedure deemed appropriate by the Competent Person.
 For example, the application of statistical or geostatistical procedures to quantify the relative accuracy of the resource within stated confidence limits, or, if such an approach is not deemed appropriate, a qualitative discussion of the factors that could affect the relative accuracy and confidence of the estimate.
-The statement should specify whether it relates to global or local estimates, and, if local, state the relevant tonnages, which should be relevant to technical and economic evaluation.
+The statement should specify whether it relates to global or local estimates, and, if local, state the relevant to technical and economic evaluation.
 Documentation should include assumptions made and the procedures used.
 These statements of relative accuracy and confidence of the estimate should be compared with production data, where available.
 Confidence in the relative accuracy of the estimates is reflected by the classification of estimates as Measured, Indicated and Inferred.